-The following case studies describe how two NZ healthtech companies benefited from tapping into the healthtech ecosystem during their innovation journey.
+The following case studies explore the stories of NZ healthtech companies, including how they benefited from tapping into the healthtech ecosystem along their innovation journey.

 Entrepreneur Brian Ward had a great healthtech business idea: to meet growing international interest in using biological materials for soft-tissue repair by creating products based on high-quality source materials readily available through NZ’s primary industry sector.